 The Company adopted an employee share purchase plan in which employees can contribute up to 5% of their salary to a maximum of 3,000 dollars per year.
 The Company matches 50% of the employee's contribution amount up to a maximum of 1,000 dollars per year.
 The share purchase plan for employees does not involve the issuance of new shares.
-The shares purchased by employees are already outstanding shares of the Company and they are purchased on the market.
+The shares purchased by employees are already outstanding common shares of the Company and they are purchased on the market.
 The shares purchased by the employees under the share purchase plan must be kept by the employees for a minimum period of two years.
-During the year, the remuneration expense for this plan is \$3 (\$2 in 2019).
+During the year, the remuneration expense for this plan was \$3 (\$3 in 2020).

-Deferred Share Units (DSU)
+Deferred Share Units Plan

-This plan is offered to Company's directors, management and senior management.
-Under this plan, each member may choose to receive all or a percentage of their annual directors' remuneration, or management or senior management incentive bonus in the form of DSUs.
+This plan is offered to the Company's directors, management and senior management.
+Under this plan, each member may choose to receive all or a percentage of their annual directors' remuneration, or management or senior management incentive bonus, in the form of deferred share units (DSUs).
 The election to participate must be made on an annual basis and rights issued are vested immediately.
 Each DSU is equivalent to one common share and earns dividend equivalents in the form of additional DSUs at the same rate as the dividends on common shares.
 The value at the time of the settlement will be based on the fair market value of the common shares.
 To manage the risk of cash flow variation of its common share quoted price fluctuation, the Company uses derivative financial instruments.
-The amount of outstanding deferred share units is 190,740 (303,713 in 2019).
-The variation related to the fluctuation of the Company's common share quoted price, excluding adjustments arising from derivative financial instruments which are accounted for in Interest and other investment income, generated a gain of \$2 in 2020 (a loss of \$11 in 2019) recorded in General expenses.
-The liability for this plan is \$10 (\$22 in 2019).
+The amount of outstanding deferred share units is 215,522 (190,740 in 2020).
+The variation related to the fluctuation of the Company's common share quoted price, excluding adjustments arising from derivative financial instruments which are accounted for in Interest and other investment income, generated a charge of \$4 in 2021 (a gain of \$2 in 2020) recorded in General expenses.
+The liability for this plan is \$16 (\$10 in 2020).